omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 }
 ```

-The first function simply extracts the names from a list of function parameters and make sure that all parameters actually have a name.
-This is necessary later, when we construct the `formals` list of a function.
+The first function simply extracts the names from a list of function parameters and make sure that all parameters have a name.
+This is necessary later when we construct the `formals` list of a function.
 In a `formals` list, all parameters must have a name, and we construct these names with this function.
 The second function is the interesting one.
 Here we construct a macro by constructing a function whose body will be evaluated in its calling scope.
 We first get hold of the parameters and body the macro should have.
-The parameters we get into an `list` by substituting `...` in and then evaluating the `alist(...)` expression.
+The parameters we get into a `list` by substituting `...` in and then evaluating the `alist(...)` expression.
 Without the substitution we would get the argument list that just contains `...` but with the substitution we get the arguments that are passed to the `make_macro` function, except for the named argument `body` that we just translate into the expression passed to the `make_macro` with another `substitute` call.

 The function we construct is where the magic happens.
 We create the expression